-So you have decided to get involved in forex trading.
+So you read our IC Markets review, and you have decided to get involved in forex trading.

 Perhaps you are considering opening an IC Markets demo account first?

-When either learning how to trade or trying out a new brokerage, one of the smartest things you can do is to open up a demo account.
+When either learning how to trade or trying out a new brokerage, one of the smartest things you can do is to open up a forex demo account, even better if is a no expiration forex demo account.

 This gives you the ability to work with virtual currency and take absolutely no risk in the marketplace.

 This allows the trader to either perfect a strategy, or simply get used to the trading platform.

 But before moving on, why not having a look at our IC Markets account types guide?

 The first steps to opening an IC Markets Demo Account

 In order to open your forex demo account with IC Markets, the first thing you’ll need to do is head over to www.icmarkets.com .

 When you look at the front page of the website, the very first thing that you will see is that there is the ability to either start trading live money, or to try a free demo account.
 Simply click on the “try a free demo” button, and it will take you to the next step.